 Rocky Mountain Hunting Calls

-I have been a pro staffer with them for the past 4 years and they are my go to calls.
+I have been a promotional staff with them going on 5 years and they are my go to calls.
 This is an an amazing company that produces the only calls I rely on year after year.
 They make the best sounding mouth calls on the market.
 They have calls from elk, turkey, predator, deer and moose.
 These are the easiest mouth calls I have ever used as well as there is such a variety that you can find the right call for you individually.
 Currently I run with the Black Magic, Reaper, VooDoo, Mistress, Raging Bull and Mellow Yellow in combination with the Wapati Whacker tube.
+Also the new strutter box and Captain Hook have me ready for some gobbling in the spring.
 It has hands down changed how effective my calling has been for more encounters.
+Since using these calls my encounters and confidence have never been higher.
 Adding the calls with my decoys makes for a deadly combo.
+There isn’t enough thanks for what Rockie and everyone in this company has done and it is an honor to be able to contribute in anyway possible.

 The best way to figure out where you are at and easiest way to access public land.
 It was difficult in the past to know exactly where boundaries were at.
 Now with a chip or app. from onXHunt you can access those small pockets of public ground you have always wanted to hunt as well as figure out who the land owner surrounding public ground is and attempt to gain access through permission.
 Also the app has revolutionized the industry and they even have an elite membership which gives access to every state with multiple layers and links up with the new computer mapping software which allows you to effectively scout from home like never before.
 A small tool that helps me be more successful and go farther than I was able to in the past.
-I have been a pro staffer for them as well for the last few years and am very happy to be apart of one of the best teams in the industry.
+I have been on the promotional staff for them as well for the last few years and am very happy to be apart of one of the best teams in the industry.
+It has been fun to watch the continued growth of this MT company over the years.

 I was recently selected to join the staff or Earned Media and eHUNTr.
 If you are a DIY hunter this is information you need.
 Lots of great articles and information to help you be more successful.
 Looking forward to getting involved and putting together some articles for them.

-Another addition for 2017 is Talltine Bowstrings.
-I was in need of a new bow string for my Halon32 and was informed by a good friend Ed Gramza about these strings.
-Mine is on it's way and will give my bow a nice clean look!
-Excited to see how it performs.
+I was in need of a new bow string last year for my Halon32 and was informed by a good friend Ed Gramza about these strings.
+Phillip does an amazing job and I still can’t get over having no peep twist and the quality of these strings.
 I will also be a new addition to their pro-staff team and looking forward to helping out where I can.

 I cannot give a good enough recommendation for these decoys, as they have helped me out tremendously.
 I have had varied success with all of the decoys, but they have helped me in so many situations that I always pack them with me in the field.
 If you have any general questions about the decoys or would like advice on decoying techniques let me know and I will gladly point you in the right direction.

 Hands down the best hunting clothing ever made.
-I have been wearing Sitka Gear for the past 6 seasons, and if anyone ever tells you it's overrated they have probably never put this stuff on.
-I was skeptical myself until my wife was able to order me a system and I first used it in the winter while hunting coyotes.
-I wear Optifade Open Country, and I love the pattern.
+I have been wearing Sitka Gear for the past 7 seasons, and if anyone ever tells you it's overrated they have probably never put this stuff on.
+I was skeptical myself until my wife was able to order me a system years ago and I first used it in the winter while hunting coyotes.
 Even in 20 degree weather, the lightweight layering system keeps me warm and comfortable.
-I continually add new pieces each year to bolster my systems effectiveness and the ability to hunt comfortably all year long.
+I switched this year to the new Subalpine pattern which came out in the last couple of years.
+I’m excited to see how it does and is intended for more forested areas.

 I am currently running my set up with the Vortex Viper 10x42 Bino and Ranger 1000 for my rangefinder.
 I will hopefully be upping my game with an addition of the Viper spotter and bipod.
 The VIP warranty Vortex offers is impossible to beat!

 The only quiver I will ever put on a bow again.
 I read about Tightspot quivers quite a bit and took the plunge and picked one up.
 One of the best decisions I have made and love.
-I went with the Gore Optifade Open Country which will match my bow as well as my clothing, and it will add some spunk to my bow.
+I went with the Gore Optifade Open Country which will match my bow as well and add some spunk to my bow.
 I went with the 5 arrow model as well.

 FHF Bino HarNess